iamspdarsan/Github-Admin/README.md

 # Github-Admin: Collection of GitHub CRUD Boilerplate Code

-<p id="intro">**Github-Admin** is a streamlined collection of boilerplate code designed to simplify the process of performing CRUD (Create, Read, Update, Delete) operations on GitHub repositories.
-Built with the powerful `@octokit/rest` library, this tool enables developers to effortlessly manage their repositories using the GitHub REST API.
-Whether you're creating new repositories, updating existing ones, or removing those that are no longer needed, Github-Admin takes the complexity out of repository management.</p>
+<p id="intro">Github-Admin is a streamlined collection of boilerplate code designed for performing CRUD operations on GitHub repositories.
+Utilizing the power of the @octokit/rest library, it simplifies tasks like creating, updating, and deleting repositories through the GitHub REST API, making repository management more efficient for developers.</p>

 ### Supported Platforms